 Use WinMTR to get more detailed information on latency, packet loss and a potential cause for high latency and/or packet loss issues if the problem is consistent.
 If the issue is not consistent use Ping Plotter for an extended test with time stamps.
 These tests will help determine where an issue is coming from if one is present.

-The test below shows that ping requests within the United States, Canada, United Kingdom, and Hong Kong were fine but a warning message was provided for Hong Kong, Australia, Singapore, Amsterdam, and China.
+The test below shows that ping requests within the United States, Canada, United Kingdom were fine but a warning message was provided for Hong Kong, Australia, Singapore, Amsterdam, and China.
 Only results from your geographic region should be considered, for example, you are in Ohio thus Only US East and US West coast data centers should be considered.

 The NAT test only determines the NAT type.
 This does not indicate any issues with the network as each firewall and router handles NAT differently.
 Not all NATs are properly identified, if there is an error, this may be ignored.